smoeding/puppet-mode/README.md

 maintained by Vox Pupuli.
 I created this fork to implement features that depend on a more current Emacs release.

-This mode needs GNU Emacs 26.
-It will **not** work with GNU Emacs 25 and below, or with other flavors of Emacs (e.g. XEmacs).
+This mode needs GNU Emacs 26.2.
+It will **not** work with GNU Emacs 26.1 or below, or with other flavors of Emacs (e.g. XEmacs).

 Features